Why is MNA committed to church planting?

-Jim Hatch, Alan Foster, and Ted Powers, the Church Planting Coordinator, also stay in contact with ordained men who have gained ministry experience in established churches or in parachurch organizations who may want to pursue a call to church planting.
+Jim Hatch and Alan Foster stay in contact with ordained men who have gained ministry experience in established churches or in parachurch organizations who may want to pursue a call to church planting.

 The PCA has many established congregations committed to mentoring men in ministry skills through formal or informal church planter apprenticeship programs.
 These men are given hands-on experience in facets of church life and ministry leadership that prepare them more fully for pastoral and church planting roles in the future.
 There are PCA congregations who also play a pivotal role in training and encouraging lay leadership to pursue full-time ministry, which has brought some to the role of church planter through an unexpected, yet God-ordained, mid-life career change.

 Leadership and Ministry Preparation (LAMP), led by Brian Kelso, offers training and mentoring for church planting.
 Contact Brian at 954-816-5813, firstname.lastname@example.org.

 Making people aware of the need for church planters is key, and MNA is always seeking ways to encourage men with appropriate calling and gifting to consider church planting.
 Through conferences, written materials such as Multiply (MNA’s quarterly newsmagazine), and speaking opportunities presented to MNA’s staff, the goal is to get the word out that our denomination is seeking to grow the Kingdom through healthy, biblical church planting ministry.